Funkiefash/REPLICATE-IMAGE-IN-REACT-NATIVE-AND-CONSUME-NEWS-API/README.md

 Npm start

-Then
-On your USB debugging and run and debug your project.
+Then turn on USB debugging and run and debug your project.

 ## Adding third party UI kit